podulator/amazon-sagemaker-workshop/NotebookCreation/README.md

 # Creating a Notebook Instance

-We'll start by creating an Amazon S3 bucket that will be used throughout the workshop.
+We'll start by creating an Amazon S3 bucket that will be used throughout the workshops.
 We'll then create a SageMaker notebook instance, which we will use for the other workshop modules.

 ## 1. Create a S3 Bucket